perftools/xhgui/README.md

 # xhgui

-A graphical interface for XHProf data built on MongoDB.
+A graphical interface for XHProf data that can store data in MongoDB or PDO database.

 This tool requires that [XHProf](http://pecl.php.net/package/xhprof) or its one of its forks [Uprofiler](https://github.com/FriendsOfPHP/uprofiler),